KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 }
 ```

 The idea is the same as for the `number` function.
 We retrieve the string in the `$strings` list in order to map it to an actual CSS length from the `$units` list, then we return the product of `$number` and the length.
-If the unit doesn't exist, we simply return false.
+If the unit doesn’t exist, we simply return false.

 ## Examples